Check out our Papaya Seed Page for

 Can easily be grown in the garden, on a fence or trellis.
 It is an annual plant.
 One of the most interesting aspects of the plants is that when ripe, the fruits become spring-loaded missile devices, splitting and turning themselves inside-out to launch their seeds up to 5-6 feet away into the garden.
 This is quite the conversation plant.

 While some quince can be eaten raw, its true beauty is in the delicious fragrance and rosy-red color unlocked by poaching or cooking them.
 Quince jelly is a natural, because of the natural supplies of pectin in quinces.
-Quince is also delicious added to apple or pear tarts and pastries and quince paste is an elegant accompanient to cheeses such as manchego.
+Quince is also delicious added to apple or pear tarts and pastries and quince paste is an elegant accompaniment to cheeses such as manchego.

 The fruit ripens in mid-fall and contain high levels of pectin, so are ideal for using in jams and preserves.
 The trees are attractive while in bloom and grow to about 15' tall at maturity.
 Hardy in USDA zones 4-9.

-It is a decidious tree that is native to Middle East and South Asia, especially from China and Japan.
+It is a deciduous tree that is native to Middle East and South Asia, especially from China and Japan.
 This tree can reach up to 90 ft (30 m) tall in warm areas, but will generally be smaller.
 (Up to about 30 ft -10 m- tall) it bears edible small fruits in autumn.

-The leaves of the date plum are decidious, and are about up to 4-5 in (10 - 12.5 cm) long.
+The leaves of the date plum are deciduous, and are about up to 4-5 in (10 - 12.5 cm) long.

 Flowers - Flowers are small and yellow-green, and are dioecious.
 At least both a male and female plant will be required to get viable seeds.
 A pack of 10 seeds will usually produce both male and female plants, can be pollinated by other persimmons.